Are you looking for the perfect Busan itinerary? We got you covered.

 Busan Museum of Movies

-The Busan Museum of Movies opened in 2017, that makes it one of the new kids on the block as far as the cultural scene is concerned, but it also houses the mind-boggling Trickeye Museum that’s so much fun (with or without children).
+The Busan Museum of Movies opened in 2017, which makes it one of the new kids on the block as far as the cultural scene is concerned, but it also houses the mind-boggling Trickeye Museum that’s so much fun (with or without children).

 The museum is in Yongdusan Park itself, so you can connect with nature and enjoy the views while you’re there.